iam-santhosh777/job-portal-app/backend/README.md

 ## Troubleshooting

 **Database connection error:**
-- Verify MySQL is running
+- Verify Railway MySQL service is running and accessible
-- Check `.env` file has correct credentials
+- Check `.env` file has correct Railway credentials
+- Ensure you're using PUBLIC hostname (not `mysql.railway.internal`)
-- Ensure database exists
+- Verify database exists in Railway
-- Check firewall settings if using remote database
+- Check Railway service logs for connection issues

 **Port already in use:**
 - Change `PORT` in `.env` file